Adjust your accessibility

 • 0

-You need to take the following steps to close demat account:
+You need to take the following steps to close a demat account:

-• First, you will need a closure form.
-You can download it from the depository participant’s (DP’s) website.
+• Download a closure form from the depository participant’s (DP’s) website.

-• Now, fill in the form and submit it along with your Know Your Customer KYC documents.
-These include proofs of identification and address.
+• Fill out the form and submit it with your Know Your Customer KYC documents.
+These include identification and address proofs.
 Submit the form and documents to the nearest DP’s branch.
 You could also send them to the DP’s Head Office.

 You must mention the following details while submitting your closure form: